tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <h2 id="scan">3D scanning</h2>
 <h5>Individual assignment - 3D scan myself</h5>
 <h6>Scanning with Kinect and Skanect</h6>
 <p>I used a <a href="https://ca.wikipedia.org/wiki/Kinect">Kinect Xbox 360 V1</a> to scan myself since I knew it's a common practice by looking at previous alumni's websites.
-Below is the detailed specs of the device:</p>
+Below are the detailed specs of the device:</p>
 <ul>
 <li>Sensors: color sensor (RGB camera), depth-sensing lenses (IR emitter + IR camera), voice microphone array, tilt motor for sensor adjustment (by detecting floor and players in the playspace)</li>
 <li>Field of view (FoV): 43° vertical x 57° horizontal</li>